odanoburu/FreeLing-User-Manual/processing-classes.md

 ### Pair-class definitions {#pair-class-definitions}

-Section `&lt;PAIRS&gt;` contains class definitions of compatible pairs.
+Section `<PAIRS>` contains class definitions of compatible pairs.
 They can be used as attributes in the tree-completing rules.

 Each line contains a class assignation for a pair, with two possible formats: